cameliapatilea/EDA-BeerProfileRating/README.md

 Write documentation and explain the whole process.

+CLOC - 700 lines of code in 7 files

 # Running code

 In order to rune the code from this repo you should firstly create an anaconda environment with a version of Python 3.10: